lammps/lammps/doc/src/read_data.rst

 unique atom IDs appear in dump files, then the atom-IDs can all be set to 0.

-The molecule ID is a 2nd identifier attached to an atom.
+The molecule ID is a second identifier attached to an atom.
 Normally, it is a number from 1 to N, identifying which molecule the atom belongs to.
 It can be 0 if it is a non-bonded atom or if you don't care to keep track of molecule assignments.